hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 If you have specified that a rule needs a certain resource, but do not specify how many you have, Snakemake will assume that the resources in question are unlimited.

+Note that this is opposite to `--cores` which defaults to 1.

 > ## What happens if Snakemake does not have enough resources?
 >